-For the perturbed under-shifted raster scan (40) with small random δ_j^i , it is highly probable that the co-prime condition (83) holds for large q and hence only the scaling factor and the affine phase ambiguity are present under (65)-(67) [19].
-It would be interesting to see if the analysis presented in Section 5 can be extended to other scan patterns in practice such as the concentric circles [6,36,37], the Fermat spiral [13] and those designed for Fourier ptychography [13].
+For the perturbed undershifted raster scan (41) with small random δ_j^i , it is highly probable that the co-prime condition (83) holds for large q and hence only the inherent ambiguities are present under (80)-(82) [19].
+It would be interesting to see if the analysis presented in section 5 can be extended to other scan patterns in practice, such as the concentric circles [6, 36, 37], the Fermat spiral [13], and those designed for Fourier ptychography [13].

-In a noisy ptychographic experiment with the raster scan, as the step size shrinks, raster grid pathology becomes less apparent and eventually invisible before the step size reaches 1 [14] (cf. Corollary 4.5).
+Empirically speaking, in a noisy ptychographic experiment with the raster scan, as the step size shrinks, raster grid pathology becomes less apparent and eventually invisible before the step size reaches 1 [14] (cf. Corollary 4.5).
 The affine phase ambiguity and the raster grid pathology can also be suppressed by additional prior information such as the Fourier intensities of the probe [23].